polca/premise/docs/transform.rst

 The report lists the datasets added, updated and emptied.
 It also gives a number of indicators relating to efficiency, emissions, etc. for each scenario.

+Finally, it also contains a "Validation" tab that lists datasets which potentially present erroneous values.
+These datasets are to be checked by the user.

 This report can also be generated manually using the `generate_change_report()` method.